Simon-leong/DubMaster/report.md

 The request and response shapes are defined with Pydantic in `schemas.py`.
 The key payload is `GenerationPayload`, which carries the prompt, output class, target duration, optional uploaded file refs, optional speech fields, and frontend render settings.

-The backend status model is small by design:
+The status model deliberately separates API contract from execution detail:

 ```py
 class GenerationStatus(str, Enum):